Saxo Bank Review (2026):

 | Cash interest | None | None | Yes |

-| Minimum deposit | None | ~$200,000 | ~$1,000,000 |
+| Minimum deposit | None (most countries) | ~€200,000 or points | ~€1,000,000 or points |

 Saxo’s trading platforms: where it wins

-The mobile app is genuinely one of the best-designed trading experiences available to European retail investors.
+The mobile app is one of the best-designed trading experiences available to European retail investors.
 Available to all account types.

 The professional desktop terminal for Platinum and VIP accounts.
 Offers multi-monitor support, Level II pricing (market depth), algorithmic trading via API, and advanced portfolio analytics.
+ProRealTime is also supported for active traders who prefer it.

 For most retail investors, SaxoTraderGO covers everything needed — PRO is for genuinely professional workflows.